-The student maintains a daily/weekly report which is shared with supervisor at IC/GC.
+The student maintains a daily/weekly report which is shared with supervisor during Individual Conference (IC)/Group Conference (GC).
 At the end of the semester the student submits a summary report for the semester and viva-voce is conducted.
+There will be weightage for Orientation Praogramme, Inter-Agency Meet, and IC/GC in the term end evaluation.